thejmazz/jmazz.me/content/post/ngs-workflow.md

 ## bash

 The first obvious tool to use constructing a pipeline composed of a list of shell commands is a simple bash script.
 Essentially, we can take the commands from above and arrange them in a linear manner.
-You can see the full bash pipeline here: [basic-snp-calling.sh].
+You can see the full bash pipeline here: [basic-snp-calling.sh](https://github.com/bionode/gsoc16/blob/543ba66cbb42d1622089764bf01090e318307a57/pipelines/with-bash/basic-snp-calling.sh).

 ### Basic Structure